-- (a) Applicability: This method is applicable for determining the Opacity of Emissions from sources of visible Emissions. - (1) The Time Averaged Method requires averaging visible Emission readings over a specific time period to determine the Opacity of the Emissions.
-It is used for continuous Emissions sources. - (2) The Intermittent Emissions Method requires averaging a set number of visible Emissions readings to determine the Opacity of visible Emissions.
-It is used for intermittent Emissions sources. - (3) The Instantaneous Method sets an Opacity limit that shall not be exceeded at any time.
-It can be used with any Emissions source and is a non-federal requirement. - (b) Principle: The Opacity of Emissions from a source of visible Emissions is determined visually by an observer with a current certification, approved by the Control Officer, as a qualified Visible Emissions Evaluator using EPA Method 9. - (c) Procedures: A qualified Visible Emissions Evaluator shall use the procedures set forth in Sections 94.15.2, 94.15.3, and 94.15.4 for visually determining the Opacity of Emissions.
+- (a) Applicability: This method is applicable for determining the opacity of emissions from sources of visible emissions. - (1) The Time Averaged Method requires averaging visible emission readings over a specific time period to determine the opacity of the emissions.
+It is used for continuous emissions sources. - (2) The Intermittent Emissions Method requires averaging a set number of visible emissions readings to determine the opacity of visible emissions.
+It is used for intermittent emissions sources. - (3) The Instantaneous Method sets an opacity limit that shall not be exceeded when averaging set number of visible emissions readings to determine the opacity of visible emissions.
+It can be used with any emissions source. - (b) Principle: The opacity of emissions from a source of visible emissions is determined visually by an observer with a current certification, approved by the Control Officer, as a qualified Visible Emissions Evaluator using EPA Method 9.

+(c) Procedures: A qualified Visible Emissions Evaluator shall use the procedures set forth in Sections 94.15.2, 94.15.3, and 94.15.4 for visually determining the opacity of emissions.